craziks-creator/TeleTweet/README.md

 @SomeUser wants to tweet the message above, if you are an admin you can approve it by replying to this message with 👍

---
+---

-Admins can approve this tweet just by replying with 👍, and the bot will take care of send ing it to the Twitter account.
+Admins can approve this tweet just by replying with 👍, and the bot will take care of sending it to the Twitter account.

 Once the tweet has been sent a message will be posted to the group that looks like this:

---
+---

 **Bot**